mixtapeo/ResumeGPT/README.md

 ## III.
 Run these in order:
 ### 1. Run WaApi.py:
 Get outputfile.json with full contact list (has info about membership, address, phone number, name, etc.).<br />
-### 2. Run OutputfileCleaner.py:
-Cleans outputfile of credential info, and invalid users (dont work at/for company anymore).<br />
-### 3. Run ResumeDownloader.py:
+### 2. Run ResumeDownloader.py:
 Downloads resumes of valid members using OutputfileCleaner.py's cleaned_outpufile.json.<br />
-### 4. Run GPT.py:
+### 3. Run GPT.py:
 Uses resumes & bios from ResumeDownloader.py, interface with OpenAI GPT 4.0-Turbo, prints result & saves into GPTout.json.<br /><br />

 ## III: Future TODOs:
 ### TODO:
-1. [DONE] Check if contact is still at Company or not.
-If not, dont download resume. -> by using cleaned outputfile.<br />
-2. [Fixed: Processed chunks of files, summarised each at the end] Currently only using bios, not resume.
-Resume needs a lot more tokens (openAI) rate limit.<br />
-3. Found some useless / random pdfs as well, which arent 'resumes' just references or slides of companies.
-Try to run a check somehow using WaApi's 'GetInfo' function and see if valid name type stuff.<br />
-4. Copying latest files from WildApricot "SiteUploads" to local directory: Try to make it update once every 6 hours in live build under a different file.<br />
+# # [done] Copying latest files from WildApricot "SiteUploads" to local directory: Try to make it update once every 6 hours in live build under a different file
-5. [Can be done docx library] Extracting data from DOCX resume files by converting to PDF or straight to txt.<br />
+# # [done] Extracting data from DOCX resume files
-6. Main.py with GUI to execute all the required files automagically.
+# # Look into making the resume retrieval as a tool not as a message.
+# # Look into making a main.py file for flask app.
+For example, download files, summarise resumecache every 6 hours.
+# # Drawback: Look into batch translating.
+Some people are missing when using multithreading chat completions GPT for summarising.
+Also chat completions will be unreliable in the future.
+Avg tokens sent for summary are ~220K.
+Batch will be better.